-The following table shows examples of what you can do to reduce the risk.
+You can download my chart ‘Reducing risk in buying decisions‘ which shows examples of what you can do to reduce the perceived risk.

 Consumer marketing can be very different from marketing to a company.
 One significant difference is that people are not spending their own money when they make a company purchase.
 So if your marketing makes you look like a clown, they will think twice before ordering.

 Get my latest blog posts, reports and videos delivered straight to your Inbox, just 8 times a year.
 It’s free but not cheap.
 Complete the form below to receive the Marketing Graham Bulletin; you can unsubscribe at any time.